Balad182/adabmart/README.md

 - MONGO_URI: this is the connection string of your MongoDB Atlas database.

-- SESSION_SECRET: a secret message for the session.
-You can use any string here.
+- SESSION_SECRET: secret message for the session.
+You can use any string for this.

 - STRIPE_SECRET_KEY: the stripe package is used to process payment in the checkout route.
 To get this, you should set up a stripe account and put your private API key here.